AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 It has the side-effect of allowing longer set values to be stored.
 For instance, if instead of numeric ratings we used `['Poor', 'Fair', 'Good', 'Great', 'Excellent']`, the keys would be longer and we would consume more resources.

-It might seem premature, but shaving bytes off repeated keys and attribute names is sometimes considered good practice.
+It might seem premature, but shaving bytes off repeated keys and attribute names is sometimes considered good practice as less data needs to be stored and transferred per item.
 The tradeoff is that this portion of the key is less readable by the human eye and therefore harder to reason about when debugging.

 ## Queries